sgruhier/foundation_rails_helper/README.md

 ## Usage

-For form helpers, there is nothing additional to do.
+There is nothing additional to do for form helpers.

-To get access to `display_flash_messages` in your views, add:
+To get access to `display_flash_messages` in your views, add

 ```
   include FoundationRailsHelper::FlashHelper